Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/_posts/2024-01-01-fragments.md

 Keep fighting.
 There is no other way.

-You may not be able to rewrite fate, but you can refuse it.
-It is all reaction.
+You may not be able to rewrite fate, but you can delete (refuse) it.

 -----